- <div

 “Work-Study” is simply an opportunity to have a part-time job while going to school.
 Jobs are in administrative offices, academic departments, the library, the sports center, campus security, and other campus locations.

 This need-based program is funded by the government and the College, and is awarded to eligible U.S. citizens and permanent residents.
-At this time, we expect to offer work-study funds to students who qualify for the Federal Pell Grant.
+We offer work-study funds to students who live on campus and qualify for the Federal Pell Grant.

 Lake Forest College Work-Study

-This need-based program is funded by the College.
-It is awarded to international students who qualify and hold proper visa status and to students who do not qualify for federal work-study funds (on a very limited basis).
+This program is primarily need-based and is funded by the College.
+It is awarded to international students who qualify and hold proper visa status, and (on a limited basis) to students who do not qualify for federal work-study funds.